vectorgrp/XCPlite/examples/README.md

 Demonstrates how to visualize dynamic data structures in the CANape 3D scene window.
 Creates and measures an array of structures representing 3D points with additional information.

+### ptp4l_demo

+Demonstrates how to use a PTP (Precision Time Protocol) synchronized clock as XCP data acquisition timestamp source.

 ### ptp_demo

-Demonstrates PTP (Precision Time Protocol) support in XCP.

-Includes a PTP observer and PTP time server with XCP instrumentation.
+A small command line tool which acts as a PTP observer or PTP time server with XCP instrumentation for testing PTP synchronization.
-The PTP observer listens for PTP messages on the network and separates drift and jitter of the master clock in relation to the observer clock.
+The PTP observer listens for PTP messages on the network and separates drift and jitter of the master clock in relation to the observers local clock.
 The PTP master sends SYNC and FOLLOW_UP messages periodically and responds to DELAY_REQUEST messages, while tracking the number of connected PTP clients.
+Drift and jitter of the master clock may be modified by XCP, for testing the stability of PTP client clocks.

 ### no_a2l_demo